F-Masood/MyCheatsheet/README.md

  > * running tools e.g wpscan or joomscan can help further enumeration.
  > * Try running Hydra with HTTP module for brute forcing.
  > * Cewl can be used to generate a custom wordlist if "/usr/share/wordlists/rockyou.txt" fails.
+> 1. Custom built web normally has:
+ > * SQL injection - Authentication bypass & Database dump & Upload malicious file.
+ > * XSS - Alerting messages and getting cookies
+ > * LFI - .php?file=/etc/passwd - Try fuzzing it with WFUZZ.
+Reading LOG files to acheive RCE or Reading SSH key files.
+ > * PHP assert ftn to bypass - e.g. http://192.168.10.30/index.php?page=' and die(system("ls")) or '
+ > * Command Injection - Try Special characters e.g. “ ; , | , & , && ” etc. ${IFS} is space --- Can help in achieving ComInj.

 #### Portforwarding local service 8080
 > using **socat** for local port forwarding.
-In this example port 8080 is running locally and we will forward and make it public to 8089.
+In this example port 8080 is running locally and we will forward and make it public to 8089.\
 > socat TCP-LISTEN:8089,fork TCP:127.0.0.1:8080